raulbarriga/DiscordServers/README.md

 # DiscordServers
-A collection of Discord servers to join, most from YouTubers.
+A collection of Discord servers to join, most of these are YouTubers.

 * [Zero To Mastery](https://zerotomastery.io/community/developer-community-discord/)
  * Requires you purchase one of his course